 This project has been classified as an Involve project based on the International Association for Public Participation Spectrum.
 This means we work directly with the public, stakeholders and rightsholders throughout the design process to ensure that ideas and aspirations are understood and considered.

-In this phase, the City will work with the community and project advisory groups to define an overall vision, guiding principles and big moves for the new Community Recreation Centre (CRC).
+In this phase, the City will work with the community and the Community Advisory Committee to define an overall vision, guiding principles and big moves for the new Community Recreation Centre (CRC).
 These will guide the development of design options in Community Engagement Phase 2.

 The community engagement activities anticipated in this phase include: